 How many hours do I need in Infection Control and Safety?

-3 Hours of Infection Control and Safety is required for the January 2023 renewal deadline.
+3 Hours of Infection Control and Safety is required for the January 2025 renewal deadline.
+Barbers renew in 2024 and also are required to take an infection control course that is approved for their license type.

 With a few exceptions or exemptions, an Ohio Infection Control and Safety course is one of two courses needed to renew your license.